-Numerical fixed point tensor. - Let us provide numerical confirmations of our main results using tensor renormalization group (TRG) [14].
-TRG is a numerical technique devised to calculate effective $L \times L$ tensor networks.
+Numerical fixed point tensor.- Let us provide numerical confirmations of our main results using Levin's tensor renormalization group (TRG) [14] and Evenbly's TNR [17].
+TRG and TNR are numerical techniques that calculate effective $L \times L$ tensor networks.
 In our study, our interest lies in computing those of large system sizes to obtain a tensor that is as close as possible to the FP tensor.
-However, performing an exact contraction is exponentially difficult, prompting us to focus on extracting low-lying spectral properties.
-TRG seeks to
+However, performing an exact contraction is exponentially difficult, prompting us to focus on extracting